Updated on March 24, 2015

 FLEXIBLE SPENDING ACCOUNTS (HCSA AND DCAP)

 DCAP: The employee may file claims for eligible dependent care expenses against the account balance until the account is exhausted.
 They will not be reimbursed in excess of what they have contributed to the plan at that time.
-Claims can be filed with dates of service through the end of the Plan Year.
+Claims can be filed with dates of service through the end of the plan year.
+The FSA carrier gives the employee 3 ½ months to file all completed claims after the end of the plan year.

 To Process a Layoff for an Employee with Flexible Spending Account Benefits: